jupyterlab/rtc/docs/source/developer/architecture.md

 ## Redux

 We may need to introduce a global state management `a-la-redux`.
+See the following repositories for inspiration.

 - <https://github.com/devresults/cevitxe>
 - <https://github.com/redux-orm/redux-orm>